Nuthouse01/MinesweeperSolver/MinesweeperProject/readme.txt

 Explanation of solver logic (The Five Rules)

 The solver uses 5 logical rules to determine whether cells are mines or not.
-2 are in single- cell logic, and 3 are in multi-cell logic.
+2 are in single- cell logic, and 3 are in two-cell logic.
 First, I have to explain the idea of "effective value": a cell's effective value equals its adjacency # minus how many flags are already adjacent to it.
 This is a very useful shorthand.